svaarala/duktape/doc/memory-management.rst

    c.
 The "to be finalized" list is empty.

    d.
 No object in the "refzero" work list has been freed.

+9. Execute pending finalizers unless finalizer execution is prevented or an earlier call site is already finalizing objects (currently mark-and-sweep is not allowed during finalization, but that may change).

 Notes: